-FSANZ has therefore prepared a draft variation to the Code to permit the addition of plant sterols as novel food to plant-based milk alternatives.
-If approved, the draft variation would amend Schedule 25 of the Code by listing new conditions of use for plant sterols, including the permitted addition to plant-based milk alternatives.
+Based on the information above and on other relevant considerations set out in this report, FSANZ has approved a draft variation to the Code to permit the addition of plant sterols as novel food to plant-based milk alternatives.
+The approved draft variation amends Schedule 25 of the Code by listing new conditions of use for plant sterols, including the permitted addition to plant-based milk alternatives.

-The proposed new permission would be subject to the following compositional limits (after addition of the plant sterols):
+The new permission will be subject to the following compositional limits (after addition of the plant sterols):